-But those brands aren’t the only ones using the championship game in their marketing efforts.
-Many other marketers use this key moment to promote their product or service — even if it’s on a smaller scale.
+The Super Bowl is quickly approaching and many marketers use this key moment to promote their product or service — even if it’s on a smaller scale than an ad spot.
 If you are a content creator for a brand (or your own blog), chances are that you’ve already done or have thought about doing this.
 But before you hit “publish,” make sure you read up on the do’s and don’ts of marketing around the “Big Game!”

 Super Bowl Advertising Guidelines: What Exactly is Trademark Protected?